 The two most common forms of the affliction are Eastern Equine Encephalitis (EEE) and Western Equine Encephalitis (WEE).
 They derive their names from the areas of the United States in which they are prevalent.

 Both diseases can have serious health implications for horses, and they can even be fatal in some instances.
 Learn more about effective mosquito management for horse farms.
 Prevention is the best medicine, so ask your equine veterinarian about important vaccines to prevent EEE and WEE.

-Since mosquitoes are attracted to light, be sure to turn off outside spotlights when not in use.
-Also check your screens – they could enter through holes in screens to get to light inside.
+Since mosquitoes are attracted to light, be sure to turn off outside lights when not in use.
+Also, check your screens – mosquitoes can enter through holes and bite people and animals inside.
 Many wild animals and other insects eat mosquitoes, too; check out our top five list here!

 Do you have a different method for repelling mosquitoes or keeping mosquitoes away from your pets?
-Let us know in the comments or tell us about it on your next visit to Facebook.
-Never miss an article; sign up for the Mosquito Magnet® Newsletter for discounts and special offers!
+Let us know on your next visit to Mosquito Magnet® on Facebook.
+Also, be sure to sign up for the Mosquito Magnet® Newsletter for a discount on your first CO2 mosquito trap and special offers on supplies!